 Meet the Fellows

-Each year, California State University, Long Beach will select four new MMUF fellows from applicants in the rising sophomore class (last semester as a sophomore).
-These newly selected cohorts of fellows join the previously selected cohorts of rising and graduating senior fellows, where they are provided with mentoring and financial support as they prepare for entry into PhD programs and eventual careers as scholars and faculty members.
+Each year, a new MMUF cohort is selected from among applicants in the rising sophomore and first-year transfer class.
+These newly selected cohorts of fellows join the previously selected cohorts of rising and graduating senior fellows where they are provided with mentoring and financial support as they prepare for entry into PhD programs and eventual careers as scholars and faculty members.

 Senior